genie9/shoppinglist/README.md

 npm install
 ```

+Additionally there is a template file for environment variables (.env.template).
+Rename this file into .env and add your own config there.

 ## Execution

 Before launching the project make sure you are in the project root and create folder ./src/data, then start mongodb instance: